 • K9 DogHealth - Immune boosting, cartilage strengthening products for dogs.

-Proper nutrition and dysplasia
+Proper feeding and dysplasia

-Proper nutrition and dysplasia 650 366 K9-DogHealth.com
+Proper feeding and dysplasia 1000 667 K9-DogHealth.com

-Proper Nutrition
+Proper Feeding

 Feeding a higher proportion of both protein and calcium than the recommended amount, i.e., higher than the quantity present in high-quality food, leads to excessively rapid, premature growth of long tubular bones.
 The soft tissue components of the joints and the development of muscles cannot keep up with the excessive bone growth.
 Consequently, loose joint formation, muscle deficits, and movement disorders may occur, providing an ideal basis for the development and deterioration of the disease.
 Calcium and protein overfeeding can also fundamentally contribute to the development of other musculoskeletal diseases such as periostitis, joint cartilage separations (OCD), elbow dysplasia, etc.